Alpine Lodges & Vacation rentals in Austria

 This valley, once completely covered by forest, lies between Lake Constance and the Arlberg and is the ideal destination for gourmet holidays amidst pristine nature.

-A highly attractive combination of culture and nature is offered by the Carintischer Sommer music festival in the area surrounding Carinthia's Ossiach Lake each year.
+A highly attractive combination of culture and nature is offered by the Carintian Sommer music festival in the area surrounding Carinthia's Ossiach Lake each year.

 The familiar and the unknown, the innovative and the traditional meet at the Carinthian Summer, a festival for new music.